What Is Juice In Sports Betting?

 • In a money line bet, the juice can vary depending on which team is favored to win.
 For example, if one team is heavily favored, the juice on a money line bet for that team may be higher than the juice for the underdog.

-• When betting on point spreads or totals, the juice can vary depending on the particular line being offered by the sportsbook.
+• When betting on point spreads or game totals, the juice can vary depending on the particular line being offered by the sportsbook.
 For example, a point spread of -3 with a juice of -110 may be offered at one sportsbook, while another sportsbook may offer the same point spread with a juice of -105.

 • The juice can also vary depending on the type of bet being placed.
 For example, a parlay bet may have a higher juice than a straight bet due to the increased risk and potential payout of the parlay.

-In general, understanding the juice and how it affects the potential payout and profitability of a bet is an important part of sports betting strategy.
+In general, understanding the juice and how it affects the potential payout and profitability of a bet is an important part of a sports betting strategy.
 It’s important to compare juice rates across different sportsbooks and betting markets to ensure that you are getting the best value for your bets.
 Let’s take a look at examples of some of the more popular bet types.

 Is there juice on the money line?